Baykov1337/Final_Project_python/Readme.md

 2. The database finances.db - could or could not exist.
    To fully experience the functionality of the project I suggest running /database/create_object.py to to fill with data.

-3. To runn the application just execute the app.py  - it will start the app on http://127.0.0.1:5000
+3. To run the application just execute the app.py  - it will start the app on http://127.0.0.1:5000

-app.py is main role how the app works.

 There are 2 users in the Database - Petar and Boyan.
 Id for Petar is 2 (you can see the Юзър ID ) Id for Boyan is 1